 Currently, there is no way to remove a client certificate from an existing cluster.

 A static password is a username and password combination that the API server validates.
-In Kubernetes Engine, these are generated for a username "admin" by default.
+In GKE, these are generated for a username "admin" by default.

 To create a cluster without generating a static password, use the

 gcloud container clusters create [CLUSTER_NAME] \ --no-enable-basic-auth

 To update an existing cluster and remove the static password:

 gcloud container clusters update [CLUSTER_NAME] \ --no-enable-basic-auth

 Some practical attacks against Kubernetes rely on access to the VM's metadata server to extract the node’s credentials.

 Using a minimally privileged service account as advised above is the first step to mitigate these attacks.
 The next step is to prevent workloads from impersonating nodes.
 You should disable legacy metadata server APIs and use metadata concealment to help protect potentially sensitive system metadata from workloads running on your cluster.